craigerrington/rfan/readme.md

 ![screenshot](/media/sshot.PNG)

+### setfans.sh
+a simple script which sets the fans to a static pre-defined speed (1560 RPM).
+It first enables static control, and then sets a static speed

-#### Some of the notes from the original repo I found super useful in understanding how the IPMI parts works.
+#### Some of the notes from the original repo
-(I've edited bits, so please accept any mistakes as mine)
+I found super useful in understanding how the IPMI parts works.
+I've edited bits, so please accept any mistakes as mine.

 #### Howto: Manually set the fan speed of the Dell R610/R710